roddhjav/pass-import/share/man/man1/pass-import.md

           Bank/aib
 ```

-This is the same than: *pimport pass keepass.xml --out ~/.password-store*
+This is the same as: *pimport pass keepass.xml --out ~/.password-store*

 ### Import password to a different password store